tsh-mphahlele/MarketPlace/README.md

 # MarketPlace
-A online store where individauls can sell and/or buy various stuff.
+A online store where individuals can sell and/or buy various stuff.